 Since July 2, 2013, we can see the name of Golestan palace UNESCO Human Heritage list.

-Golestan palace involves many buildings that even some of them have been destroyed; like “Takyye Dolat” located in south west of Golestan palace which was a place for miracle-play during Qajar dynasty.
+Golestan palace involves many buildings that even some of them destroyed such as like “Takyye Dolat”.
+A beautiful hall located in south west of Golestan palace which was a place for miracle-play during Qajar dynasty.

 Among the buildings we see in this magnificent complex we can mention: Edifice of the Sun (Shams ol Emareh), Marble Throne (Takht e Marmar), Diamond Hall (Talar e Almas), Mirror Hall (Talar e Aineh), Museum Hall, Karim Khani Nook (Khalvat e Karim Khani), Building of Windcatchers (Emarat e Badgir).

 A well-known building located in eastern part of Golestan palace.
-It was built in 5 floors with 35 meters height with a taste of western architecture.
-When Naser al-Din Shah Qajar saw buildings in foreign countries, decided to build Shams ol Emareh, which was the tallest building in Tehran and also the first building which steel structures were used in it.
+Edfice of the Sun was originally 5 floors with 35 meters height with a taste of western architecture.
+When Naser al-Din Shah Qajar saw buildings in foreign countries, decided to build Shams ol Emareh, the tallest building in Tehran and also the first building built using steel structures in it.

 The Clock used in the building was a gift from queen Victoria.
-The bell of it didn’t work for about 100 years, when finally during the renovating in 2013, it was repaired and broke this long silence.
+The bell of it didn’t work for about 100 years; but finally during the renovating in 2013, they repaired it and broke this long silence.

 Mirror hall, located in the western part of Golestan palace, built and embellished by Sani ol Molk.
-It took eight years to complete this magnificent building which is more often known by the painting, painted by Iranian great artist, Kamal ol Molk.
+It took eight years to complete this magnificent building that people more often know it by the painting, painted by Iranian great artist, Kamal ol Molk.

 It took five years to complete the “Mirror Hall” painting; and the man sitting in the center is actually Naser al-Din Shah Qajar.